n26/psd2-tpp-docs/doc/dedicated-cbpii.md

 | **Validity**   | 20 min                                                                                                                                                                                                                                                                                                                               |
 | **Storage**    | NEVER                                                                                                                                                                                                                                                                                                                                |

-> :information_source: **PISP flow does not provide refresh tokens for security purposes**
+> :information_source: **CBPII flow does not provide refresh tokens for security purposes**

 > :warning: The TPP should not use those access tokens on base URLs other than `xs2a.tech26.de`.
-Access tokens issued for PISP cannot be used for AISP flows.
+Access tokens issued for CBPII cannot be used for AISP flows nor PISP flows.

 ## Authentication endpoints